mehmetaliyuksel/Web-Proxy-Servers/README.md

     the document is determined by the requested URI (any size between 100 and 20,000 bytes).
   -Server sends back an HTTP response line with 400 status code that indicates an error if the requested<br/>
     URI is not a number, or is less than 100, or is greater than 20,000.<br/>
-    As an example, the following document is 100 bytes long:
+    As an example, the following document is 100 bytes long:<br/>
 ![image](https://user-images.githubusercontent.com/37842979/109806359-aba8a800-7c35-11eb-8649-889755fcbcf8.png)